-UPDATE: This story has been edited from an earlier version to include data from the 2018 Annual Traffic Report from the Municipality of Anchorage and details on the extent of Hannah Halverson’s injuries and the Anchorage Police Department’s eventual disclosure of how Halverson was injured.
+UPDATE: This story has been edited from an earlier version to include data from the 2018 Annual Traffic Report from the Municipality of Anchorage, details on the extent of Hannah Halverson’s injuries and the Anchorage Police Department’s eventual disclosure of how Halverson was injured.

 A month has now passed since a member of the U.S. Nordic Ski Team was seriously injured on an Anchorage street, and the Anchorage Police Department, for reasons unknown, refuses to say anything about the motor-vehicle collision that put her in the hospital.

 Twenty-one-year-old Hannah Halvorsen suffered serious injuries to her leg and her head in early November, according to friends.
 She this week posted an Instagram photo of herself in a hospital bed wearing a neck brace with this note:

 “I have a skull fracture, bleeding and bruising in my brain, a tibia fracture, and my left MCL and PCL are torn completely and detached from the bone.
 Although I have experienced a fair share of sadness, frustration, and fear, I have also been overwhelmed with gratitude for life and love.
 Every day I have this realization that I am still alive and that I have no permanent injuries.
 Thank you everyone who has texted, called, sent me cards and art supplies, and let me stay in your home.
 I believe I can make it to the next Olympics and that’s because of you.”

 “Reports from her parents is that this amazing gal is tough and ‘all is not lost just delayed,'” a hopeful Foundation added.

 APD’s has refused to say how she was injured.
 APD Communications Director MJ Thim’s response to a request for information was answered with this email reply: “My unit is unable to help on this inquiry.”